-An external clock frequency of up to 20MHz can be supplied.
+An external clock frequency of up to 20MHz can be supplied (up to 16MHz for first batch of TMC262C, production date 1837).
 It is recommended to use an external clock frequency between 10MHz and 16MHz for best performance.
+Pay attention to using a near 50% duty-cycle.
 The external clock is enabled and the on-chip oscillator is disabled with the first logic high driven on the CLK input.